 They can also be used to make sauces, jams and jellies.
 And you can toss them in salads for a hint of sweetness.

-So, what do you think of this list of tropical Hawaii fruits?
+So, are you intrigued by this list of tropical Hawaii fruits?

 We’ve covered some of the yummiest, most unique fruits of Hawaii that you must try for yourself.
 You really can’t leave Hawaii without tasting at least some of these, can you?

-Then when you get home, see which of your favorite Hawaiian fruits are stocked in your local grocery store.
+Then when you get home, see which of your favorite Hawaiian fruits are stocked in your local grocery store or farmer’s market.

 Share the goodness!
 Pin this to Pinterest!